Who we are

 Programme Manager, Knowledge & Innovation

-Pia Krökel Caruana is the Programme Manager for Knowledge & Innovation of the Association of the European Development Finance Institutions (EDFI).
+Pia Krökel Caruana is Programme Manager for Knowledge & Innovation of the Association of the European Development Finance Institutions (EDFI).
 In this role she develops and implements strategic EDFI initiatives and data / knowledge programmes.
 She ensures coordination on projects of strategic relevance to EDFI member institutions, as well as delivery of fact-based industry perspectives and innovation projects.
-Before joining EDFI in 2023, she worked as Senior Lawyer and Innovation Manager at Freshfield Bruckhaus Deringer LLP, where she built and lead a team specialised in multi-jurisdictional M&A and Foreign Investment analyses.
+Before joining EDFI in 2023, she worked as Senior Lawyer and Innovation Manager at Freshfield Bruckhaus Deringer LLP, where she built and led a team specialised in multi-jurisdictional M&A and Foreign Investment analyses.
 In her innovation role she also managed and marketed legal technology solutions and was an active member of the antitrust practice’s technology group.
 Prior to this, she worked at Cleary Gottlieb Steen and Hamilton LLP from 2011 to 2015 in various knowledge management functions.
 Pia holds a joint master’s degree in law, which allowed for studies in Germany, France, and India.

 James Brenton